MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ```

 > [!NOTE]
-> If the app fails to start with the similar error message `ERROR [org.hib.eng.jdb.spi.SqlExceptionHelper] (JPA Startup Thread) Acquisition timeout while waiting for new connection`, it's most likely because of the network setting of your local machine.
-Try to **Add current client IP address** from the Azure portal again by following section [Create a firewall rule after server is created](/azure/postgresql/flexible-server/how-to-manage-firewall-portal#create-a-firewall-rule-after-server-is-created) from the documentation [Create and manage firewall rules for Azure Database for PostgreSQL - Flexible Server using the Azure portal](/azure/postgresql/flexible-server/how-to-manage-firewall-portal), and then run the app again.
+> If the app fails to start with an error message similar to `ERROR [org.hib.eng.jdb.spi.SqlExceptionHelper] (JPA Startup Thread) Acquisition timeout while waiting for new connection`, it's most likely because of the network setting of your local machine.
+Try selecting **Add current client IP address** from the Azure portal again.
+For more information, see the section [Create a firewall rule after server is created](/azure/postgresql/flexible-server/how-to-manage-firewall-portal#create-a-firewall-rule-after-server-is-created) in [Create and manage firewall rules for Azure Database for PostgreSQL - Flexible Server using the Azure portal](/azure/postgresql/flexible-server/how-to-manage-firewall-portal).
+Then, run the app again.

 Open a new web browser to `http://localhost:8080` to access the Todo application.
-You should see the similar Todo app as you saw when you ran the app locally in development mode.
+You should see the Todo app, looking similar to what you saw when you ran the app locally in development mode.

 ### Create an Azure Container Registry instance